AGSweeney/EthernetIP-Scale/README.md

 - Copyright (c) 2009, Rockwell Automation, Inc.
 - Modifications by Adam G. Sweeney <agsweeney@gmail.com> are clearly marked

+### OpENer File Object
+This project uses the [OpENer File Object](https://github.com/EIPStackGroup/OpENerFileObject) implementation, which is licensed under an adapted BSD-style license.
+The OpENer File Object license file is included in `components/opener/src/cip_objects/OpENerFileObject/license.txt` and must be preserved in all distributions.

 ### lwIP Network Stack
 This project includes a modified version of lwIP from ESP-IDF v5.5.1.
 The lwIP modifications are clearly marked with attribution.
 Original lwIP license terms apply.